blucardin/SCIE001Math/main.typ

   #colbreak()

-+ #example[An expression for Pout can be derived by first considering the Earth to be a blackbody which perfectly radiates energy at a rate proportional to the fourth power of its temperature (for more information, look up the Stefan-Boltzmann Law in your Physics notes).
++ #example[An expression for $P_"out"$ can be derived by first considering the Earth to be a blackbody which perfectly radiates energy at a rate proportional to the fourth power of its temperature (for more information, look up the Stefan-Boltzmann Law in your Physics notes).
 Under the blackbody assumption, the maximum rate at which energy can be radiated by the Earth is given by $P_"out" = A sigma T^4$, where A is the surface area of the Earth and sigma is the Stefan-Boltzmann constant with units $W m^(-2) K^(-4)$.
 However, since the Earth does not radiate perfectly an additional term $epsilon in [0,1]$ is introduced (called the emitted fraction) which represents the proportion of this theoretical maximum energy output that is actually radiated away from the Earth and into space.

     #underline[*Your task:*] Justify why the power corresponding to energy flowing out as radiation is given by
     $